Marble Cake Recipe from Scratch

-Preheat the oven to 375°F. Lightly grease the pan with some butter.
+- Preheat the oven to 375°F (190°C).
+Lightly grease a pan with some butter.

-Mix the flour and the baking powder together and sieve.
+- Mix the flour and the baking powder together and sieve.
 Add in salt and mix well.
 Set aside.

-Divide the batter into two portions.
+- Divide the batter into two portions.
 Stir the cocoa powder into one portion and mix well.
 Transfer the plain batter into the greased baking pan.
 Shake it lightly to distribute evenly.

-Bake until golden brown and cooked, about 40 minutes.
+- Bake until golden brown and cooked, about 40 minutes.
 If the top turns too brown before the cake is set, cover the top with aluminum foil at 20 minutes mark to prevent the top from being too brown and crusty.

 - Insert a cake tester in the middle of the cake to test doneness.
 Bake longer if the middle of the cake is still wet.
 Remove it from the oven and let cool on the wire rack for 5 minutes.
 Remove from pan, slice and serve immediately.